insin/babel-plugin-react-html-attrs/README.md

 ## Installation & Usage

-Install the plugin:
+Install the plugin for Babel >= 6:

 ```
-# For Babel 6
 npm install --save-dev babel-plugin-react-html-attrs

-# For Babel 5
-npm install --save-dev babel-plugin-react-html-attrs@1.0.0
 ```

 Then edit your `.babelrc` to include `react-html-attrs`: